Astera introduces the newest addition to the platform, Astera API Management - a complete API lifecycle management solution. Learn More

 5. Validate data

 This step involves reviewing the execution process.
-Assess the data rules, check if they are working the way they are supposed to, and map out any exceptions in your data flow.
-Even if the process is automated, it’s best to check on it to ensure that you don’t encounter any unexpected challenges when implementing the data migration process.
+You should assess the data rules, check if they work as intended, and map out any exceptions in your data flow.
+It is advisable to check the automated process to prevent unexpected challenges during the implementation of the data migration process.

 Data Migration Software 5